-The role of parents
+The Role of Parents

 The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school.
-We expect parents to support their child's learning, and to co-operate with the school, as set out in the home-school agreement.
-We try to build a supportive dialogue between the home and the school using written and verbal communications, and we inform parents immediately if we have concerns about their child's welfare or behaviour.
+We expect parents to support their child's learning, and to co-operate with the school.
+We aim to ensure there is supportive dialogue between the home and the school, for example through home-school books, behaviour charts, phone call updates and meetings with parents.

-If the school has to use reasonable sanctions to punish a child we ask that parents support the actions of the school.
+If the school has to use reasonable sanctions (removal from learning) parents will be informed and we ask that parents support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Headteacher.
 If these discussions cannot resolve the problem, a formal grievance or complaint process can be implemented.

-The role of governors
+The Role of Governors